Sharmili Ahmed: Career

 Ahmed started her career as a radio announcer and drama artiste in Rajshahi Radio in 1962.
 She made her debut as a film actress in 1964 and as a television actress in 1968.
+She started her acting career through Urdu films.
+Her first film was Jugnu and she went on to act in three more, Ujala, Panchi Baura and Thikana.
+Her first Bengali film was Abirbhab, directed by Subhash Dutta, music composed by Satya Saha and co-acted by Kabori Sarwar, Azim, Abdur Razzak, Anwar Hossain.

-She worked in Dompoti, the first ever drama serial on Bangladesh Television.
-She acted in a mother role for the first time in the drama Agun, directed by Mohammad Mohsin in 1976.
-In a career spanning more than 50 years she acted in nearly 400 films and 150 television programs.
+Ahmed worked in Dompoti, the first ever drama serial on Bangladesh Television.
+She acted in a mother role for the first time in the film Agun, directed by Mohammad Mohsin in 1976.